ethereum/go-ethereum/docs/_clef/Rules.md

 ![Clef ruleset logic](/static/images/clef_ruleset.png)

-Under the hood, the ruleset-engine is an instance of a `signerUI` that evaluates a Javascript file for each method defined in the internal [UI API docs](/docs/clef/apis).
-For example the code snippet below calls the function `ApproveTx` which is invoking the `ui_approveTx` [JSON_RPC API endpoint](/docs/clef/apis/#ui-api).
-Each method execution instantiates a fresh virtual machine to run the Javascript code.
+When Clef receives a request, the ruleset engine evaluates a Javascript file for each method defined in the internal [UI API docs](/docs/clef/apis).
+For example the code snippet below is an example ruleset that calls the function `ApproveTx`.
+The call to `ApproveTx` is invoking the `ui_approveTx` [JSON_RPC API endpoint](/docs/clef/apis/#ui-api).
+Every time an RPC method is invoked the Javascript code is executed in a freshly instantiated virtual machine.

 ```js
 function asBig(str) {